vermatic2010/MedicoBot/README.md

 # How to get the BOT_TOKEN
-  Write on tellegram to @BotFather and follow the instruction
+  Write on tellegram to @BotFather and follow the instructions.